-We’ll also collect information, including CCTV, dashcam footage or images where relevant, from anyone, e.g. claimant, witnesses or police.
+We will also collect information, including CCTV, dashcam footage or images where relevant, from anyone, e.g. claimant, witnesses or police.
 We may also use data from your car/car manufacturer.

-We’ll also continue to exchange information with CRAs on an ongoing basis, including settled accounts and any debts not fully repaid on time.
+We will also continue to exchange information with CRAs on an ongoing basis, including settled accounts and any debts not fully repaid on time.
 CRAs will share personal information with other organisations.
 This data will also be linked to the data of any joint applicants or other financial associates.

 If you get a quote or buy through one of our partner or affinity associations, we may pass some of the personal information back to them (e.g. policy details, claims, membership and suspected or proven fraud and other financial crime information).